Phys2BioMed - Biomechanics in health and disease

 EU H2020-MSCA-ITN-2018 - ETN n.
 812772 (from 2019-01-01 to 2022-12-31)

-The Phys2BioMed network will merge diverse competences at European level, from different fields like nanoscience and nanotechnology, physics, biology, and medicine, and will expose ESRs to the non academic and private sector.
+The key advantage is merging diverse competences at European level, from different fields like nanoscience and nanotechnology, physics, biology, and medicine.
+In this way ESRs are exposed to the non academic and private sector.

 Objectives of the research programme